mattewlondono22/nlp-final-demo/REPORT.md

 This is much better than the default model, which initially misclassified both as positive.
 Now, the system not only gets the right direction but also signals uncertainty on more ambiguous lines (like the second quote).

 ### Challenges
-1. **Model Mismatch**: I ran into Hugging Face warnings when using RoBERTa weights inside a BERT-based pipeline.
-Solution: simplify and stick to the default distilbert-base-uncased-finetuned-sst-2-english.
+1. **Model Selection**: Initial models (SST-2, BERT) misclassified complex sentiments as positive.
+Solution: switched to cardiffnlp/twitter-roberta-base-sentiment-latest which better handles nuanced text.
 2. **Deprecation Issues**: return_all_scores was deprecated, causing nested lists that broke the app logic.
-I rewired the output to just use top_k=1 to avoid empty sequences.
+Solution: removed breakdown logic and focused on single sentiment prediction.
-3. **Gradio Deployment Limits**: Hugging Face Spaces restricts share=True mode; I worked around this by running the demo locally.
+3. **Deployment Issues**: Hugging Face Spaces had build issues.
+Solution: used Gradio's share=True feature to create a temporary public URL.

 ### What I Learned
 1. Off-the-shelf models aren’t magic: you must understand how they were trained and what their label spaces are (binary vs three-class, Twitter vs SST-2, etc.).